Omar A-R

 Background

 Replit is cloud-native and multiplayer by default, so collaboration is in its DNA.
 However, I often found myself frustrated when working live with others, as we were breaking each other's environments while typing.
 This experience collision is unacceptable for professional software teams and is what inspired my idea for Replit Projects.
+With Replit's cloud dev environment architecture and real-time collaboration capability, we saw an opportunity to redefine how teams work together.

 Architecture